Eight EU countries warned over vulnerable property market - ESRB

 In Britain, property prices were at record highs before the June referendum on leaving the EU and a potential economic slowdown could leave some households vulnerable as rapid price increases have already stretched collateral, indicating that falling property prices could quickly reduce collateral levels.

-"An economic slowdown could lead to the crystallisation of some risks - e.g. if unemployment rises and/or income growth falls, then some households may find it more difficult to service their debt," the ESRB said in the report.
+"An economic slowdown could lead to the crystallisation of some risks - e.g. if unemployment rises and/or income growth falls, then some households may find it more difficult to service their debt," the ESRB said.

 If the market's slowdown is only temporary, Britain is still at risk of overvaluation and collateral stretch, the ESRB said.